ChallengeSY/nebunoid/manual.md

 As soon as all of the scorable blocks are *eliminated* (from a regular ball's perspective), the level is cleared, bonuses are awarded, and a new level begins.
 The process repeats until either every life is exhausted (although a continue may be used to gain more lives), or until the campaign has been completed.

+#### Auto Play
+Nebunoid supports watching an Auto Play session; just start a *0* player session.
+Fair warning; the computer player will neither give stars, nor award passwords for levels that the player has never played before.
+Any high scores it is able to submit will be auto-named as such.

 ### Difficulty Levels
 Nebunoid supports a difficulty scale for *each* player, allowing players of varying skill to participate.